CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Embeddings-driven Federated Clustering

 The pseudocode of our \textit{Clustering of Loss Vector Embeddings} (\clove) PFL algorithm is shown in Alg. \ref{alg:CLoVE}.
 The algorithm operates as follows.
-Initially, the server creates $K$ models (line 1), each of which will eventually get trained to fit the data of each of the $K$ clusters, and sends all of them to a subset (or all) of the $M$ clients (lines 3-4).
-Each of these clients runs its data through all $K$ models and gets the losses, which form one loss vector of length $K$ per client.
-These loss vectors are then sent to the server (lines 5-7).
-The server treats the loss vectors as data points and runs a vector clustering algorithm (e.g. k-means) on them in order to cluster them into $K$ groups (line 9) using a minimum-cost matching algorithm: a bipartite graph is created, with the nodes being the client clusters on the left and the models on the right, and the weight of each edge being the sum of the losses of the clients in the cluster on the left on the model on the right (another weight option can be the cluster's overlap with the previous clusters).
-We find the minimum cost bipartite matching using standard methods (e.g. max-flow-based).
-Subsequently, each client (represented by its corresponding loss vector) is assigned to a certain cluster $c_i$ (and effectively to the cluster's corresponding model) for that iteration (line 10).
-Then, each client trains its assigned model on its private data (lines 11-12) by running locally $\tau$ steps of a gradient descent optimization algorithm denoted by the function $\text{\fontfamily{qcr}\selectfont LocalUpdate}(\cdot)$ (e.g. Stochastic Gradient Descent (SGD), Adaptive Moment Estimation (Adam) \cite{Adam_paper}, etc.) starting with model $c_i$'s parameters, and sends the resulting model parameters to the server.
-Then, the averaging step follows: the server aggregates all the received model parameters for each model $j$ from the set $C_j^{(t)}$ of clients that updated it, using a weighted average, where each client $i$'s contribution is normalized by its number of samples $n_i$ (lines 13-15).
-In the next iteration, the server sends the computed updated parameters once again to the clients (line 4), and the process continues.
+Initially, the server creates $\hat{K}$ models, where $\hat{K}$ is the upper bound on the number of models, given as an input (line 1).
+(If the true $K$ is known upfront, then $\hat{K} = K$).
+Until cluster stability is reached, it sends all $\hat{K}$ models to a randomly selected fraction $\rho$ of the participating clients in round $t$ (lines 3, 5).
+Each of these clients runs its data through all models and gets the losses, which form one loss vector of length $\hat{K}$ per client.
+These loss vectors are then sent to the server (lines 6-8).
+The server, if needed, determines the number of clusters $K^{(t+1)}$ for the next round by calling the function $\text{\fontfamily{qcr}\selectfont selectBestK}(\cdot)$ (e.g. via searching over a range of values and choosing the one that yields the highest silhouette score, as described in Alg. \ref{alg:selection_of_K}, or by using the elbow method).
+It then groups clients into $K^{(t+1)}$ clusters (line 12) by clustering their loss vectors (e.g. using k-means).
+It then assigns clients to those models to which their clusters get matched via a minimum-cost matching (line 13).
+For this, a bipartite graph is created, with the nodes being the client clusters on the left and the models on the right, and the weight of each edge being the sum of the losses of the clients in the cluster on the left on the model on the right.
+Min-cost bipartite matching is found using well known methods (e.g. max-flow-based \citep{munkres1957algorithms, lovasz2009matching, jonker1987shortest}).
+Subsequently, each client trains its assigned model $\kappa_i$ locally on its private data (lines 19-22) by running gradient descent denoted by the function $\text{\fontfamily{qcr}\selectfont LocalUpdate}(\cdot)$ for $\tau$ epochs, starting with model $\kappa_i$'s parameters, and sends its updates (model parameters in Option I and gradients in Option II) to the server.
+Then, the averaging step follows: the server aggregates and applies all the received updates for each model $j$ from the set $C_j^{(t)}$ of clients that updated it (lines 23-26).
+In the next iteration, the server sends the computed updated parameters once again to the clients (line 5), and the process continues, until the clustering (i.e. assignment of clients to clusters/models) stabilizes.